 Tips

-- Refrain from using your biceps to do the work.
-Focus on targeting the rear delts, the arms should only act as hooks.
+- Do not use your biceps to do the work.
+Focus on targeting the rear delts; the arms should only act as hooks.

 - Focus on the form before you go for a heavyweight.

-- Maintaining the right posture while working out is extremely important.
+- Maintaining the right posture while working out is essential.

 - Sit on a bench with your feet firmly planted on the floor.